StonyBrookNLP/PostModifierGeneration/README.md

 This is using `translate.py` in OpenNMT system

-For more detailed information, pleaes refer [OpenNMT repository](https://github.com/OpenNMT/OpenNMT-py#quickstart) or [OpenNMT document](http://opennmt.net/OpenNMT-py).
+For more detailed information, pleaes refer [OpenNMT-py repository](https://github.com/OpenNMT/OpenNMT-py#quickstart) or [OpenNMT-py document](http://opennmt.net/OpenNMT-py).